 If our immune system is working overtime to capture bad guys and put out fires, then we are left with an immune system that is not functioning at its optimum.
 This is why, most of the time when your immune system is weak and depleted, it can be traced back to what is happening in your gut.

 Maintaining microbial balance in the gut is key to a healthy immune system.
-In order to maintain a healthy balance consume a healthy vegetable based diet, exercise, maintain a healthy weight and manage stress.
+In order to maintain a healthy balance consume a healthy vegetable-based diet, exercise, maintain a healthy weight and manage stress.
 Adding Probiotics and prebiotics will also help.
-In fact, systemic immune response has been shown to be modified by changing the microflora through supplementation of probiotics.
+In fact, the systemic immune response has been shown to be modified by changing the microflora through the supplementation of probiotics.
 Probiotics have also been shown to regulate the host immune response.
-Indeed probiotics have been found to enhance the innate immunity and modulate pathogen-induced inflammation via toll-like receptor-regulated signaling pathways.
+Indeed probiotics have been found to enhance innate immunity and modulate pathogen-induced inflammation via toll-like receptor-regulated signaling pathways.

 There are 3–4 main types of probiotics that aid in regulating the immune system:

-– L. -Acidophilus; which has been shown to improve digestion, blood pressure and cholesterol; reduce lactose intolerance; increase absorption of calcium and B vitamins; help the body fight viral, bacterial and fungal infections; decrease allergy symptoms; and decrease the likelihood of developing kidney stones.
+• Lactobacillus (L.) Acidophilus has been shown to improve digestion, blood pressure, and cholesterol; reduce lactose intolerance; increase absorption of calcium and B vitamins; help the body fight viral, bacterial, and fungal infections; decrease allergy symptoms, and decrease the likelihood of developing kidney stones.

-– Bifidobacterium Lactis: it inhabits the intestines and colon, and its main job is to breakdown waste and absorb various vitamins and minerals.
-B. Lactis has been shown to improve digestive conditions by decreasing intestinal permeability and relieving general digestive discomfort; improve oral health by fighting dental caries; and enhance immunity by reducing the frequency and severity of respiratory diseases.
+• Bifidobacterium Lactis inhabits the intestines and colon, and its main job is to breakdown waste and absorbs various vitamins and minerals.
+B. Lactis has been shown to improve digestive conditions by decreasing intestinal permeability and relieving general digestive discomfort; improve oral health by fighting dental caries, and enhance immunity by reducing the frequency and severity of respiratory diseases.